Myofascial Release in Lewis Center, OH

 ABOUT MYOFASCIAL RELEASE THERAPY

-Myofascial Release Therapy in Columbus, Ohio is the therapeutic treatment of the non-elastic tissue that surrounds and integrates all tissues of the body.
+Myofascial Release Therapy in Lewis Center and Columbus, Ohio is the therapeutic treatment of the non-elastic tissue that surrounds and integrates all tissues of the body.
 The myofascial tissue commonly thickens and becomes restricted from injury, inflammation or disease.
 The myofascial tissue for example, is similar to the jell-o in a jell-o salad.
 The jell-o represents the myofascial tissue and all the other ingredients resemble various bodily components such as organs, muscle, tendon, blood vessels and nerve structures.
 The facial system can exert approximately 2000 pounds per square inch of compressive force on pain sensitive soft tissue structures.
 Myofascial Release is an effective hands-on approach to treat the myofascial system to release these soft tissue adhesions, to eliminate pain and restore motion, circulation and tissue elasticity.

 Pain is often inappropriately attributed to defects in the joints and bones of the body while the tissues surrounding them are overlooked.
 In fact, what commonly causes pain, stiffness, and dysfunction is the myofascial (muscles and fascia) system surrounding these structures.
 When this system has been overworked or traumatized the bodies protective mechanism kicks in and tightens up to prevent further damage.
 This is beneficial in the short term but if system is in defense mode for too long it causes issues.
 It is this complex system that is responsible for the biomechanical coordination of movement of the bones and joints and why when impaired, causes them pain.
 If you suffer from any of the problems below myofascial dysfunction may be responsible and Athletic Advantage has 30+ years of experience healing it.